An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) the stranger

-(a) the astrologer
+(b) the astrologer

 (c) one of the astrologer’s client